mrismanaziz/Reforestation/README.md

-## What kind of dinosaur loves to sleep?
-A stega-snore-us.
+## What is the difference between ignorance and apathy?

+I don't know and I don't care.